Period Products Cost Calculator

-What does this mean for us?
-Every day, about 800 million women and girls menstruate. 🩸 And nearly 80% of them will have to choose between essential menstruation products, such as tampons, and buying something else during their lifetime.
+Every day, about. 🩸 And nearly 80% of them will have to choose, during their lifetime, between menstruation products, such as tampons or pads, and buying necessities.

 Period poverty around the world

 Period poverty is a thing.
-In a study of over 2000 Scottish women of reproductive age, nearly half of them have experienced menstruation obstacles. 👩👧 The problem is lack of access to toilets, menstrual education, hand washing options, and, finally, sanitary products.
+Inof reproductive age, nearly half of them have experienced menstruation obstacles. 👩👧 The problem is lack of access to toilets, menstrual education, hand-washing options, and, finally, sanitary products.

 Around 60% of women have had to organize their budget and put an item back on the shelf to afford menstrual products.